 It depends.
-If your local health authority requires a food handler license, it's up to them to decide what kind of training is acceptable.
-Sometimes that includes online options, but it's not guaranteed, so you need to ask.
+If your local health authority requires a food handlers license, it's up to them to decide what kind of training is acceptable.
+Sometimes that includes online options, but it's not always guaranteed, so you need to ask.
 They may be very specific about the kind of program that's acceptable.

 When you have the choice, online training can be a convenient and cost-effective solution.
 Just make sure you know the credentials of the training provider you sign up with.
 We recommend a course accredited by the American National Standards Institute (ANSI).